UWCS/fng/README.md

-# Friday Night Gaming System
+# Friday Night Gaming Container

-This project provides an isolated, containerized environment for UWCS event Friday Night Gaming on the department's systems.
+Allows DCS Lab Machines to run games in an isolated container.

+Want to play games on your DCS Lab Machine with your own account?
+See below :)
 ## Usage

 First install the host requirements onto you user account: